 - Calcium: 99% of the calcium in our bodies is stored in our bones and teeth where it provides structural support.
 A reduced intake of calcium can contribute to gum disease and tooth decay.
 Try incorporating more dairy in your diet, including cheese and milk, tofu, and fresh nuts like almonds.

 - Iron: Iron deficiency is one of the most common nutrient deficiencies.
 Having a low iron concentration results in glossitis, an inflamed tongue.
 Sores may also develop inside the mouth when iron is low.
 Get your daily iron by gnawing on spinach and other leafy greens, red meat or beans.
+If this doesn’t work for you and you still have low iron levels then you could try oral iron supplements that might be able to help you.
+This doesn’t work for everyone though and they have to look at getting iron injected directly into their bloodstream, however there are some serious side effects with this.

 - Vitamin B3: Also called Niacin, this essential nutrient is needed to avoid excessively bad breath and developing canker sores in the mouth.
 Munch on chicken, fish and wheat products like rice to keep your Vitamin B3 levels at the desired range.